gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 of machine learning.
 Frameworks such as TensorFlow or PyTorch allow you to write your code in Python at a high lever, while relying on libraries that were developed by HPC specialists under the hood.
-The execution time spent in pure Python code is completely neglegeable when compared to that spent on computations done by these core libraries.
+The execution time spent in pure Python code is completely negligible when compared to that spent on computations done by these core libraries.

 Again, [profiling](#profiling) is crucial to determine what parts of your